kartik-ey17/food-resq/README.md

-# FOODREAQ: Redistributing Surplus Food with Needy Ones
+# FOODRESQ: Redistributing Surplus Food with Needy Ones
 ## Project Title

 This is a 'for community' technology platform which is designed to reduce food wastage by connecting restaurants, hostels, households, events and small businesses having surplus food with verified NGOs and also with nearby recipients.